AnthonyMichaelTDM/aoc-polyglot/README.md

 # Part 2: 42 (41.0ns)
 ```

 The `solve` command runs your solution against real puzzle inputs.
-To run an optimized build of your code, append the `--release` flag as with any other rust program.

 By default, `solve` executes your code once and shows the execution time.
-If you append the `--time` flag to the command, the runner will run your code between `10` and `10.000` times (depending on execution time of first execution) and print the average execution time.
+If you append the `--time` flag to the command, the runner will run your code between `10` and `1,000` times (depending on execution time of first execution) and print the average execution time.

-For example, running a benchmarked, optimized execution of day 1 would look like `cargo solve 1 --release --time`.
-Displayed _timings_ show the raw execution time of your solution without overhead like file reads.
+For example, running a benchmarked execution of your rust solution to day 1 would look like `cargo solve 1 -l rust --time`.

 #### Submitting solutions